holomodular/ServiceBricks-Documentation/V1/ModulesAndMappings.md

 ## The Plan For It
 This will hold a reference to all assemblies that your library references (as in your project files references).
-In a future version, the platform will be able to walk the dependency tree to automatically call Add() and Start() for all modules.
+In a future version, the platform will be able to find all modules, instantiate them, walk the dependency tree and automatically call the Add() and Start() methods for all modules.
 This way the ServiceBricks platform can be added and started with two lines of code.

 ## ViewAssemblies